The other day at work, my colleague and I were caught up in a discussion on love and relationships.

 This took me completely off guard.
 Love?
 An Illusion?!
-I found the concept simultaneously depressing and intriguing.
 It sort of reminded me of that crumbling disappointment I felt when I was young kid and learned that Santa Claus wasn’t real.
 Even though the very idea of Santa seemed unlikely, I didn’t want to believe otherwise.
 Santa was a symbol of childhood innocence, and stubbornly believing he was real was like clinging to a buoy in an ocean of adulthood and maturity.
-Discovering he was fictional felt like popping the buoy I used to stay afloat, forcing me to face the tragic, turbulent world of adulthood.
+Discovering he was fictional felt like popping the buoy I used to stay afloat, forcing me to face the bleak, turbulent world of adulthood.

 Then I came across this quote that popped the figurative buoy I used to stay afloat, “In some respects (but certainly not in all) the act of falling in love is an act of regression.
 The experience of merging with the loved one has in it echoes from the time when we were merged with our mothers in infancy.
 All things seem possible!
 United with our beloved we feel we can conquer all obstacles, all problems will be overcome.
 Yet just as the baby realizes that he or she is an individual, the lover returns to his or her self.
 At this point the work of real love begins.”